griffinfoster/frb180301-analysis/README.md

-# frb180301-analysis
+# FRB 180301 Analysis

-Jupyter notebooks used in the analysis of the FRB 180301 detection
+Jupyter notebooks used in the analysis of the FRB 180301 detection.